Sweet Potato Hash with delicious Southwest flavors that will delight your taste buds! You’ll make this yummy breakfast hash recipe over and over!

 Directions

-- Heat the olive oil in a large skillet over medium high heat.
-Add the diced sweet potatoes and cook, turning regularly until browned and softened.
+- Heat the 1 tablespoon olive oil in a large skillet over medium high heat.
+Add 2 large peeled and diced sweet potatoes and cook, turning regularly until browned and softened.

-- Add the red onions, bell peppers, and jalapenos and continue cooking for 5 minutes stirring occasionally until cooked and the sweet potatoes are browned.
+- Add the 1 diced yellow bell pepper, ½ red onion (sliced), and 1 jalapeno (minced into a small dice) and continue cooking for 5 minutes stirring occasionally until cooked and the sweet potatoes are browned.
 Season with salt and pepper.

-- Add the tomatoes, black beans and cumin/garlic/onion powder, stirring to combine, then add the cilantro immediately.
+- Add 1 cup canned tomatoes, 1 cup canned black beans and 1 tablespoon cumin, 2 teaspoons garlic powder, stirring to combine, then add the ¼ cup cilantro immediately.

 Notes